-Mayo Clinic researchers are studying ways to improve the diagnosis and treatment of stomach cancer.
+Mayo Clinic researchers are studying ways to improve the treatment of gastroesophageal junction cancer and stomach cancer.

-See a list of publications by Mayo Clinic authors on stomach cancer on PubMed, a service of the National Library of Medicine.
+See a list of publications by Mayo Clinic authors on stomach cancer and gastroesophageal junction cancer on PubMed, a service of the National Library of Medicine.

 - AskMayoExpert.
 Esophageal and gastric cancer.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.